With immediate effect, country so-and-so will be un-friended by all nations. Do … such UN sanctions have any achieve anything?

 Correction, I should say, what was hinted to me, the way these lessons are always conducted.

 Hinted by a political knowledge lecturer whom I used to greatly respect, but have of late conclude to be just another theoretical, *******.
 Nonetheless, what he said still feels true and valid.

-The UN Sanctions Strategy Works
+UN Sanctions Works

 Yes!
 Of course sanctions work!
-They work, but unfortunately require an astonishing amount of time and perseverance before results are visible.
+They work, but unfortunately, require an astonishing amount of time and perseverance before results are visible.
 But they always work.

 Consider this.
 The Kims have been at this militarization game for decades.
 Songun is not only the DPRK’s national philosophy, it’s probably the Kim family chant too.
 (Songun, Songun, Songun.
 Pass the soup.)

-For the moment, they seemed to have achieved their desired explosive capability, but whether they can effectively deploy this without the warheads falling onto their heads, that’s quite another question.
+For the moment, they seemed to have achieved their desired explosive capability, but whether they can effectively deploy this capability without the warheads falling onto their heads, that’s quite another question.
 Meanwhile, for 70 years, there have only been minor skirmishes despite the constant war-crying.
 North Korea has indeed committed many atrocities during this period but none evolved into an all-out war.
 In short, how real a threat North Korea is, is actually quite debatable.